 Approximately half of the Company's business is conducted outside of the United States and is conducted in currencies other than the U.S. dollar.
 For reporting purposes, transactions conducted in foreign currencies must be translated into U.S. dollars based upon applicable foreign currency exchange rates.
 Fluctuations in foreign currency rates therefore can have a significant effect on the Company's reported financial results.
-In general, the Company's financial results are affected positively by a weaker U.S. dollar and are affected negatively by a stronger U.S. dollar as compared to the foreign currency fluctuations.
-As a result of the overall weakening of the U.S. dollar during the first quarter of 2010 compared to the same period in 2009, the translation of foreign currency exchange rates had a positive impact on the Company's financial results during the first three months in 2010.
+In general, the Company's financial results are affected positively by a weaker U.S. dollar and are affected negatively by a stronger U.S. dollar as compared to the foreign currencies in which the Company conducts its business.
+The Company's hedging activities can mitigate but do not eliminate the effects of the foreign currency fluctuations.
+As a result of the overall weakening of the U.S. dollar during the first half of 2010 compared to the same period in 2009, the translation of foreign currency exchange rates had a positive impact on the Company's financial results during the first six months in 2010.